Google Business Profile: Local SEO Guide for Beginners

 Most importantly, it would help to focus on your listing’s value and accuracy.
 Google’s goal with GBP Manager is to bring the physical world online, accessible through one platform.

-Accordingly, helping consumers compare and discover relevant businesses to their needs and decide what products and services they seek.
+Accordingly, it helps consumers compare and discover businesses relevant to their needs and decide what products and services they seek.

 Although your listing is free, you cannot publish whatever you please on your profile.
 Google regulates the type of content you provide in your listing and Google posts to ensure you align with its mission to bring the physical world into one place.